YankeeSoccerNut/MeterMiser/readme.md

 <br />3.  **Challenge:**  Learning D3.js
   D3.js has a steep learning curve and many resources were with older versions of the module.

-    **Solution:**
+    **Solution:**<br />
 These issues were resolved going through different reference manuals, working with demo graphs, and with Rob.
 We were able to compare v3 and v4 to resolve most issues.
-We were able to implement an interactive component by adding a callback function to our event-listeners.
+We were able to implement an interactive component by adding a callback function to our event-listeners. <br />

 ##Code Snippets